Family Office Executive Search

 Chief of Staff: 8.5 out of 10.
 The role is growing as family offices professionalize, but the talent pipeline has not kept pace.
 Often the first senior hire in a newly formed office.

 These scores are not estimates.
-They are calculated from the same deterministic engine that produces the compensation benchmarks, drawing on 1,478 roles across 200 plus verified data sources.
+They are calculated from the same deterministic engine that produces the compensation benchmarks, drawing on more than 5,100 roles across 200 plus verified data sources.

 Every search starts with a rouka intelligence brief.
 Before any outreach begins you receive the complexity score for your specific search, full compensation benchmarks adjusted for location and requirements, a candidate pool assessment, and the initial sourcing strategy.
 This takes 48 hours and is included in every engagement.